dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. A pathological phenomenon.
    1. Bitcoin is a social network.
 See Metcalfe's law.
 Basically Bitcoins adoption becomes self reinforcing and makes every future transaction more valuable.
    1. A separation of state and money.
    1. It is a store of value that can't be censored and is resistant to seizure, but also theft from hackers.
+An open source currency that is less influenced by the state of the economy or any looming geopolitical risk.
    1. Crypto Cocaine? "greater fool" theory of investing?
    1. Any sufficiently advanced technology is indistinguishable from magic.
    1. A false God